a8jan/fujinet-pc/Windows.md

 ## MSYS2

-To install and setup MSYS2 follow the instructions on https://www.msys2.org/ ,no need to install `mingw-w64-x86_64-toolchain`.
+To install and setup MSYS2 follow the instructions on https://www.msys2.org/ , no need to install `mingw-w64-x86_64-toolchain`.

 For FujiNet-PC we need environment which uses UCRT runtime library (not old MSVCRT). `CLANG64` and `CLANG32` should work.
 If GNU is preferred, build with `MINGW64` or `MINGW32`.
 More about MSYS2 environments [here](https://www.msys2.org/docs/environments/) and about packages names [here](https://www.msys2.org/docs/package-naming/).